Arizona Water

 Looking to the future

-• $200 million for financing improvements in municipal water infrastructure
+- $200 million for financing improvements in municipal water infrastructure

-While desalination is a long-term goal, delivery at scale is currently cost prohibitive.
-In addition to desalination, future water resources could include brackish groundwater, direct potable reuse of reclaimed water, transfers of Colorado River water rights or limited inter-basin transfers of groundwater.
+In addition to desalination as a long-term goal, future water resources could include brackish groundwater, direct potable reuse of reclaimed water, transfers of Colorado River water rights or limited inter-basin transfers of groundwater.
+Furthermore, the Inflation Reduction Act (IRA) includes $4 billion that will go toward water management and conservation efforts in the Colorado River Basin.